 Extreme probabilities of selection could have resulted from this algorithm in two situations.
-First, if there are a large number of persons within a household.
-These extreme probabilities of selection would always occur for large households under any sample design where one person per household is selected, although the problem may be magnified by the unequal probabilities assigned for the NSFG.
-The second situation that resulted in extreme weights occurred when a person with a low measure lives with other persons with larger measures.
-For example, a 20-44 year old male who lives with three male teens would have ([0.36]/[0.36+30.93]=) 0.11 probability of being selected.
-This would result in a weighting factor of about 8.75 for such a person.
-Table 8 shows two additional examples of how these measures of size work in practice.
+The first is if there were a large number of persons within a household.
+These extreme probabilities of selection would always occur for large households under any sample design where one person per household was selected, although the problem may be magnified by the unequal probabilities assigned for the NSFG.
+The second situation that resulted in extreme weights occurred when a person with a low measure lived with other persons with larger measures.
+For example, a 20-49 year old male who lives with three male teens would have ([0.23]/[0.23+30.91]=) 0.078 probability of being selected.
+This would result in a weighting factor of about 12.87 for such a person.
+Table 9 shows two additional examples of how these measures of size work in practice.